JCSS-PMC/PMC/part-02/wave-loads.md

 ### Distribution for wave heights

-Assuming a Gaussian narrow banded sea surface elevation, the individual wave heights are described by the Rayleigh distribution as shown by Longuet-Higgins (1952), and Cartwright and Longuet-Higgins (1956)
+Assuming a Gaussian narrow banded sea surface elevation, the individual wave heights are described by the Rayleigh distribution as shown by {cite}`LonguetHiggins1952`, and {cite}`Cartwright1956`

 ```{math}
 :label: eq-wave-2-29
 P(H>h)=\exp \left\lbrace-\left(\frac{h}{2 \sqrt{2} \sigma_{\eta}}\right)^{2}\right\rbrace
 ```

-For not too narrow banded waves this distribution is a good approximation only when the root-mean-square (rms) amplitude is used instead of the sea surface elevation standard deviation, (Longuet-Higgins, 1980).
+For not too narrow banded waves this distribution is a good approximation only when the root-mean-square (rms) amplitude is used instead of the sea surface elevation standard deviation, {cite}`LonguetHiggins1980`.

-Other studies of the probability distribution of wave heights are made by e.g. Massel (1989), Battjes (1978), Cavanie et al. (1976), Arhan and Ezraty (1978).
-The following expression for the exceedance probability for high $h$ values is due to Tayfun (1981, 1990)
+Other studies of the probability distribution of wave heights are made by e.g. {cite}`Massel1989`, {cite}`Battjes1978`, {cite}`Cavanie1976`, {cite}`Arhan1978`.
+The following expression for the exceedance probability for high $h$ values is due to {cite}`Tayfun1981`, {cite}`Tayfun1990`

 ```{math}
 :label: eq-wave-2-30